-In Forza Horizon 4, it is the only car to seem to have a hand-crank ignition.
-The feature just appears visually, as the engine actually starts normally in-game.
+In Forza Horizon 4, it is the only car to have a hand-crank ignition.
+The feature is just cosmetic, as the engine actually starts normally in-game.

 1939 Auto Union Type D

 The former Auto Union was an amalgamation firm that included four of the most prominent German car manufacturers.
 Naturally, they created some legendary vehicles.
 Their racing cars were designed by Ferdinand Porsche himself and boasted up to 550 horsepower.
-However, most designs were difficult to tame with their immense power and uneven weight distribution.
+However, most of the designs were difficult to tame, with their immense power and uneven weight distribution.

 These issues were fixed for the Type D and now, FH4 features this unique speedster.
-In-game, the Type D comes with a fast speed of 8.6 points, but compared to other models, it still lacks in good handling and braking.
+In-game, the Type D comes with speed rating of 8.6.
+However, compared to other models, it is found lacking when it comes to handling and braking.

 1939 Maserati 8CTF

-As German speedsters dominated the grid, other nations tried to overtake with their own creations.
+As German speedsters dominated the grid, other nations tried to catch up with their own creations.
 The Maserati 8CTF was designed by Ernesto Maserati himself.
-In the 1939 Grand Prix at Tripoli, Italian fans were cheering as the drivers were able to chase the German competitors with ease – until the gearbox let go.
+In the 1939 Grand Prix at Tripoli, Italian fans were cheering as the drivers were able to go toe-to-toe with the German competitors with ease – until the gearbox let go.